Way to Wayzgoose! | An Interview with Carl Schafer

 To add to the successs of his find, the frames at the auction were the exact dimensions of the oval frames he had been attempting to find.

-Shafer has begun work on restoring the frames from the auction and will be documenting the process to show at his discussion during Interrobang Wayzgoose.
+Schafer has begun work on restoring the frames from the auction and will be documenting the process to show at his discussion during Interrobang Wayzgoose.
 The frames will receive fresh gilding after pieces of the frame have been recast and repaired, and the movement of the wood through time, air, and moisture exposure have been corrected, creating a new immediate context for the artwork that will be displayed at the museum.

-Join us as Carl Shafer discusses the process of frame restorations through techniques of recasting their decorations, smoothing the cracked layers of gold gilt back down to the wood frame, and the water gilding both oval frames.
-Upon the completion of the project, Shafer will have helped to create the best of all worlds for the museum portraits as he will have successfully restored period accurate frames that will allow for a true preservation project and an accurate depiction of the couple at the center of the museum’s story.
+Join us as Carl Schafer discusses the process of frame restorations through techniques of recasting their decorations, smoothing the cracked layers of gold gilt back down to the wood frame, and the water gilding both oval frames.
+Upon the completion of the project, Schafer will have helped to create the best of all worlds for the museum portraits as he will have successfully restored period accurate frames that will allow for a true preservation project and an accurate depiction of the couple at the center of the museum’s story.

 This piece was written by a Ball State University student and member of the Book Arts Collaborative in Muncie, Indiana.
 The Book Arts Collaborative is dedicated to preserving and promoting the apprentice-taught skills of letterpress printing and book binding through community interaction.
 It's not just what we make that matters, but how we learn from one another to make it happen.